Nicolas82/apsio-transactions/README.md

 [license-url]: https://opensource.org/licenses/MIT
 [license-image]: https://img.shields.io/npm/l/make-coverage-badge.svg

-Using this library you can easily create and sign transactions for Waves blockchain.
+Using this library you can easily create and sign transactions for Apsio blockchain.
 It also allows you to multi-sign existing transactions or create them without signature at all.

 - [Transactions](#Transactions)